Kindred Heart, You're Not Cold

 "But you implied it."

 Draco half frowned at her and drew his robes tighter around him.
-He glanced at her thin outer robe.
+He glanced at her thin outer robe, realizing by the style that she was a witch.
 "Aren't you cold?"

 She shrugged, took out her wand, and heated the bench.
 "Doesn't matter now."